The Outfit (video game)

-The Outfit is a third-person shooter, developed by Relic Entertainment and published by THQ for Xbox 360, set within war ravaged Europe during World War II.
-The game combines squad-based combat and easy to use strategic gameplay elements with cinematic interludes.
+The Outfit is a 2006 third-person shooter video game developed by Relic Entertainment and published by THQ for Xbox 360.
+Set within war ravaged Europe during World War II, the game combines squad-based combat and strategic gameplay elements with cinematic interludes.

 The Outfit gives players the option to control three different squad leaders (voiced by Robert Patrick, Ron Perlman, and Terrence C. Carson), each with their own specific skills and abilities.
 Via the squad leaders, players are able to control a squad of battle-forged soldiers on missions based in highly destructible battlefields.
 By engaging in combat with the enemy, players earn "Field Units" (FUs) that can be used to order in "Destruction on Demand" to upgrade their arsenal, order in tanks and many other vehicles, build machine gun nests and anti-tank emplacements, or call for air or artillery strikes.

-The game includes 12 single-player missions and Cooperative missions, and it supports online play with Microsoft's Xbox Live service.
+The game includes 12 single-player missions and cooperative missions, and it supports online play with Microsoft's Xbox Live service.
 The Outfit is designed to play in high-definition (16:9 ratio) with Dolby Digital surround sound.